-HSBC sinks to $4.2 billion loss
+HSBC hit by loss of more than $4 billion

 HSBC (HSBC) on Tuesday reported a net loss of $4.2 billion for the fourth quarter of 2016.
 The biggest single hit to its battered bottom line came from a $2.4 billion writedown of the value of its private banking business in Europe.

 The global banking giant has spent years shrinking down and cleaning up its private banking operations, notably in Switzerland.
-The business came under scrutiny over reports it catered to weapons dealers, tax evaders and dictators.
+The business came under scrutiny over revelations it catered to weapons dealers, tax evaders and dictators.

+Related: Credit Suisse to cut up to 6,500 jobs after reporting $2.4 billion loss

 HSBC's fourth-quarter results also suffered from lower revenue and higher costs than the same period a year earlier, when it posted a net loss of $1.3 billion.

-The bank's shares were down around 4% in Hong Kong after it published the earnings report.
+The bank's shares were trading down around 5% in Hong Kong after it published the earnings report.

+Its ugly results follow hefty losses reported by other major European banks in recent weeks, including Deutsche Bank (DB) and Credit Suisse (CS).

+Related: Deutsche Bank plunges back into the red with $2 billion loss